Live honorably by:

 Once accepted, cadets are fully funded to attend medical school.
 They may attend the Uniformed Services University (USU) or any civilian medical school in the United States.
 Students at civilian schools receive funding through the Health Professions Scholarship Program (HPSP).

-Please direct any questions you have to the pre-medical advisor in the Academic Affairs and Registrar Services Office.
+Please direct any questions you have to the health professions advisor in the Office of the Dean.

 Other Graduate School Opportunities: Other graduate school opportunities may be available to cadets in specific disciplines and branches.
 Please see the appropriate Department Academic Counselors and branch representatives to learn more.